Nexosis/nexosis.github.io/_guides/HowItWorks.md

 There are several types of sessions you can initiate and each type of Session can help answer different types of questions, but all act on the datasets you provide.

 * [Regression](regression) - when you want to make a prediction on data based on the discovered relationships in the data.
+* [Classification](quickstartguideclassification) - when you want to predict what category something is in.
 * [Forecasting](forecast) - when you want to forecast how something might change over time.
 * [Impact Analysis](impactanalysis) - running a forecast over time a historical time to see the impact of a change.